wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-authenticate-service-principal.md

 ## Next Steps

 - For an overivew of role-based access control, see [Managing and Auditing Access to Resources](/documentation/articles/resource-group-rbac)
-- To learn about using the portal with service principals, see [Create a new Azure Service Principal using the Azure Management <!-- deleted by customization Portal](./resource-group-create-service-principal-portal.md) --><!-- keep by customization: begin --> Portal](/documentation/articles/resource-group-create-service-principal-portal) <!-- keep by customization: end -->
+- To learn about using the portal with service principals, see [Create a new Azure Service Principal using the Azure Management Portal](/documentation/articles/resource-group-create-service-principal-portal)
 - For guidance on implementing security with Azure Resource Manager, see [Security considerations for Azure Resource Manager](/documentation/articles/best-practices-resource-manager-security)